AdithyaR7/Hey-R2/README.md

 Interactive R2-D2 bot that responds to voice commands with its classic droid sounds based on emotional context.

 ## Overview
 *Hey-R2* is a voice-activated bot that mimics R2-D2's communication style.
-Say the wake word to get its atetntion, give a command, and R2 responds with appropriate beeps, whistles, and chirps based on the context of your message.
+Say the wake word to get its attetntion, give a command, and R2 responds with appropriate beeps, whistles, and chirps based on the context of your message.

 ## How It Works
 The bot follows this workflow: